toralf/torutils/README.md

 ## Block DDoS Traffic

-The scripts [ipv4-rules.sh](./ipv4-rules.sh) and [ipv6-rules.sh](./ipv6-rules.sh) protect a Tor relay against inbound DDoS attacks at the IPv4/6 [network layer](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) respectively.
+The scripts [ipv4-rules.sh](./ipv4-rules.sh) and [ipv6-rules.sh](./ipv6-rules.sh) protect a Tor relay against DDoS attacks at the IPv4/v6 [network layer](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) respectively.

-The goal is much more than traffic shaping:
+The goal is more than traffic shaping:
 The (presumably) intention of the attacker is targeted.
-Therefore, in addition to network filtering, the (currently) sharp input signal (== thousands of new TLS connections within second/s, stay over hours, go away) is transformed into a smeared output response (which needs minutes to reach the maximum, then falls down)is achieved.
+Therefore, in addition to network filtering, the (currently) sharp input signal (== thousands of new TLS connections within second/s, stay over hours, go away) is transformed into a smeared output response (which needs minutes to reach the maximum, then falls down) is achieved.
-This shall make it harder for an attacker to get reasonable results using time correlation techniques.
+This shall make it harder for an attacker to gather infromation using time correlation techniques.

 Metrics from [5th of Nov](./doc/network-metric.svg) and [6th of Nov](./doc/network-metric-nextday.svg)
-show the response (rx/tx packets, sockets) to DDoS events.
+show both the response (rx/tx packets, sockets) to those DDoS events.
-The cpu usage is seen too for completeness (green line in that graph belongs to Tor, the other colours belong mainly to the Gentoo Linux [tinderbox](https://zwiebeltoralf.de/tinderbox.html) running at the same machine).
+The cpu usage is plotted too for completeness (only green line in that graph belongs to Tor, the other colours belong mainly to the Gentoo Linux [tinderbox](https://zwiebeltoralf.de/tinderbox.html) running at the same machine).

 Origin discussion is in [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636)